+As for RCN plans and pricing, expect solid value.
 The price I pay for my RCN 100 Mbps plan seems a bit high relative to the value other providers offer.
 But, to be fair, up to 100 Mbps plans aren’t as common as they once were with cable providers — many providers, including RCN in certain cities, have changed their starting speeds to around 200 Mbps.
 My guess is that the upgraded speeds help ensure customers receive fast enough speeds during peak network traffic hours.
 Cable internet will slow down throughout the day, but RCN’s hasn’t slowed to the point where it’s unusable.
 Below is a screenshot of my speed during peak hours.

 Even though my speeds are about half of what they should be, I’m still able to video chat with my relatives while my son watches PJ Masks.

 RCN’s plan speeds can range all the way from 10 Mbps to 940 Mbps, depending on where you live and what plan you choose.
 RCN doesn’t offer the same plans in each area it serves, and the prices vary as well.
 For example, Chicago has the highest price for RCN’s fiber gigabit plan, while Philadelphia has the lowest price.